 Certificate programs and college degrees differ in curriculum, program length, cost, and program outcome.

-Length.
-Certificate programs are shorter.
-College degrees are a minimum of two to four years for full-time students.
-Certifications can sometimes be just one month, but are typically three to four months for one-off courses.
+Length: Certificate programs are shorter.
+College degrees require a minimum of two to four years for full-time students.
+Certification can sometimes take just one month but is typically three to four months for one-off courses.
 Training programs for certifications are usually one to two years.

-Program outcome.
-Finally, program outcomes differ.
-Certificates train students for a specific skill and immediate placement in careers with those skills.
-College programs provide an extensive and expansive education that can provide opportunities in multiple disciplines within a field.
+Program outcome: Program outcomes differ.
+Certificates train students for a specific skill and immediate placement in careers with those skills, while college programs provide an extensive and expansive education that can provide opportunities in multiple disciplines within a field.
 For instance, someone who earns a bachelor’s in economics can enter finance analytics, business consulting, and various disciplines in finance-related fields.

 Recommended: A Guide to Choosing the Right College Major